Adelaide Hoodless

 Adelaide Sophia Hoodless (née Addie Hunter; February 27, 1858 – February 26, 1910) was a Canadian educational reformer who founded the international women's organization known as the Women's Institute.
-She was the second president of the Hamilton, Ontario Young Women's Christian Association (YWCA), holding the position from 1890–1902.
+She was the second president of the Hamilton, Ontario Young Women's Christian Association (YWCA), holding the position from 1890 to 1902.
 She maintained important ties to the business community of Hamilton and achieved great political and public attention through her work.